Microsoft pulls off the impossible!

 They've actually found a way to sink lower.
 And who says innovation stopped when Blamer took over?

 A team of Russian developers is touting a technology it says can kill off BitTorrent-based P2P file sharing – and says it has attracted investment from Microsoft.
-According to a story in Russia Beyond the Headlines, the technology developed by Andrei Klimenko, his brother Alexei, and Dmitry Shuvaev has attracted $US100,000 from …
+According to a story in Russia Beyond the Headlines, the technology developed by Andrei Klimenko, his brother Alexei, and Dmitry Shuvaev has attracted $US100,000 …

 They've actually found a way to sink lower.
 And who says innovation stopped when Blamer took over?